 India is one of the rapidly growing and changing countries.
 With a rich culture and historical background, most of us wear modest yet modern clothing.
 Since our clothes are colour and come in various forms, you will be delighted wearing Indian clothes and still feel comfortable as a foreign traveller.
 Trust me, doing this makes your trip to India easier and more pleasant.
 Plus, we appreciate and adore it when you embrace our culture.

-Here is your complete guide to what to wear while travelling in India, where should foreigner buy Indian clothes and how to pack for an Indian voyage.
+Here is your complete guide to what to wear while travelling in India, where foreigners should buy Indian clothes and how to pack for an Indian voyage.

 - How do Indians dress up

 - Is putting on make-up common in India

 - What not to bring

 - Men – what will you wear?

 What kind of clothes do they wear in India?